AlmeroSteyn/AlmeroSteyn.github.io/_pages/about.markdown

 He also believes that the internet is for everyone.
 Those making webpages deserve great tools and technologies, while those we inflict our creations on deserve a great accessible experience.

-When not busy working on awesome projects at a great company in the Netherlands, called QDelft, he can be found working on this blog, looking at great new technologies or spending his time of one of various other geeky pastimes.
+When not busy working on awesome projects at a great company in the Netherlands, called <a href="http://www.qdelft.nl" target="_blank">QDelft</a>, he can be found working on this blog, looking at great new technologies or spending his time of one of various other geeky pastimes.